 You’re an independent problem-solver who excels at asking the tough questions and analyzing ideas and situations beyond the immediate moment.
 You’re not afraid to challenge others or even yourself to make sure you are being logically consistent and thinking outside-the-box.
 How can you use that skill to amp up the value of your day?
 Look for someone who needs help with a tricky problem and ask if they could use a hand.
 Add to your knowledge base by taking a class or listening to a podcast.
 Solve a brain-teaser or a strategy game that exercises your thinking abilities.

-As an INTP you’re highly skilled at sorting out data to find out what’s “clean” and how it connects to every other piece of data.
+As an INTP you’re highly skilled at sorting out data to find out what’s accurate and how it connects to every other piece of data in your mind.
 You’re also stimulated by new possibilities, theories, and connections in the outside world.
 Getting out into the world and interacting with people and immersing yourself in experiences can help to stimulate your intuition and generate imaginative possibilities in your mind.

 Read This Next: 3 Weird and Wonderful Secrets of the INTP Personality Type